kaaax0815/hexo-blog/source/_posts/How-to-Host-a-Discord-Music-Bot-for-Free.md

 Now you will see all commands and how to use theme
 To play a song join a Voice Channel and type `yourprefix`play `search request`
 Example: =play rick astly never gonna
-If you dont want to hear anymore simply type `yourprefix`leave and your bot will leave the Voice Channel
+If you don't want to hear any more, simply type `yourprefix`leave and your bot will leave the Voice Channel

 ## 5. Personalize
 Open Folder "events" and open File "ready.js"